VladimirFortushin/SpringBootSecutiryApp1/README.md

-With AuthenticationProvider
 Search of authenticating user by username in DB.
 Checking equality of user's password.
-No password cypher, no custom config
+No password encryption, no custom config